-As the Wrangler is a relatively heavy .22 LR revolver, it exhibits virtually no recoil.
+As the Wrangler is a relatively heavy .22 long rifle revolver, it exhibits virtually no recoil, making it a very pleasing plinker.
 I could have shot it all day long with not a hint of discomfort.
 The trigger is excellent.
 You expect a good trigger in a single-action revolver but the Wrangler’s is exceptionally crisp with a light, clean break.

 That’s an important feature for young shooters who are lacking in finger strength as well as those looking to build marksmanship skill at a low price of entry.
 Nothing is more frustrating than having to send a factory gun off for trigger and action work.
 It is nice that, after centuries of manufacturing, mankind is able to deliver a good factory trigger on an affordable gun.

 My time with the Wrangler was well spent.
 I like that it has everything you could hope for in a gun with a street price less than $250 new.
 I am pleased with the sample I got and, intent to play with it a bit more and see just what extra fun I can squeeze out of it.

 If you’re wondering why companies keep making single-action revolvers in the current day and age, you need to take a look at just what makes us who we are.
 The single-action revolver is part of America’s cultural heritage and it’s as important to how we see ourselves as the sword is to the Japanese or tea is to the English.
 The martial culture of America is centered on the single-action revolver and you can own a fun, affordable part of that with the Ruger Wrangler.